edean11/3Datajs/README.md

 - linkColorFunction = similar to the above, this takes in each individual data point as an argument, thus allowing the user to color links based off of any property in the data set

+- linkColorFunction = similar to the above, this takes in each individual data point as an argument, thus allowing the user to run any custom function upon the dblClick event. (note: the node argument for this function is slightly different than the above.
+Console.log the result to find its structure)

 - renderSizeWidth,renderSizeHeight = sets the width and height of the rendered scene, only used if a renderTarget was defined

 - nodeSize = this is the default node size if a node size function returns undefined for any node

 - nodeWidthSegments,nodeHeightSegments = this determines the resolution for each spherical node.
-The higher the number, the higher the resolution
+The higher the number, the higher the resolution **these properties have a significant effect on latency.
+Unless high resolutions are required stay in the 8-64 range

 - maxBound = determines the max camera position and the the background dimensions